-The following items can be mixed together in the blue recycling compactors.
-Items must be empty.
-Lids, caps and labels can stay on containers.
-Visit Recycling Collection Details for what is accepted.
 NEW!
-The Alpha Ridge Landfill Residents' Convenience Center will no longer accept items for recycling bagged in plastic.
+We no longer accept items for recycling bagged in plastic.
 If you choose to transport your items in a plastic bag, please empty your items into the recycling compactor and take the bag with you.

-Visit the Rigid Plastics webpage for a list of accepted items.
+See our Rigid Plastics poster for a list of accepted items.

 Items Accepted: Automobile and truck tires only.
 (Commercial haulers see Landfill Fee Schedule)

 Items Not Accepted: Tires on rims, tires over 4' in diameter or over 15" in width.

 NOTE: Rims can be recycled in the scrap metal container.